awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-handling-errors.md

 You can also [set a CloudWatch alarm](cloudwatch-alarms.md) to notify you when this issue occurs\.

 **Note**
 The **Nodes** metric is not accurate during changes to your cluster configuration and during routine maintenance for the service\.
 This behavior is expected\.
 The metric will report the correct number of cluster nodes soon\.
-To learn more, see [About Configuration Changes](es-managedomains.md#es-managedomains-configuration-changes)\.
+To learn more, see [Configuration Changes](es-managedomains-configuration-changes.md)\.

 To protect your clusters from unexpected node terminations and restarts, create at least one replica for each index in your Amazon ES domain\.